Walking Into a Church Carved from Solid Rock: The Lalibela Experience

 The Northern Group

-The church was massive.
+The church is massive.
 Columns supporting a roof, windows with detailed surrounds, doorways with carved lintels — all cut from a single piece of rock.
 Not a single brick, not a single joint.
 The builders (attributed to King Lalibela in the 12th-13th century, though the dating is debated) carved this from the top down, removing an estimated 70,000 cubic meters of rock.
 With iron chisels.

-Bete Maryam, nearby, had beautiful frescoes painted directly onto the rock — geometric patterns, depictions of saints, and a mysterious Star of David carved into a window (the connection between Lalibela's Ethiopian Orthodox Christianity and Jewish traditions is profound and complex).
+Bete Maryam, nearby, holds beautiful frescoes painted directly onto the rock — geometric patterns, depictions of saints, and a mysterious Star of David carved into a window (the connection between Lalibela's Ethiopian Orthodox Christianity and Jewish traditions is profound and complex).

 Bete Giyorgis: The Icon